2jimoo/wiki-in-my-brain/README.md

         - Design Dataset
     - Papers
 - ***[TODO]*** Retrospective and Feedbacks
     - How to understand a paper deeply?
-How to write a good paper?
+How to write a high-quality paper?

 ## [study-log](https://github.com/2jimoo/wiki-in-my-brain/tree/main/study-log)